Magical Mystery Cure: Promotion

-On February 9, 2013, The Hub held a "Coronation Concert" in Los Angeles to promote the episode, hosted by Miss America 2013 winner Mallory Hagan.
+On February 9, 2013, The Hub held a "Coronation Concert" in Los Angeles to promote the episode, hosted by Miss America 2013 special guest star Mallory Hagan.
 Despite stating that she was more of a Strawberry Shortcake fan growing up, Hagan felt honored to participate in the event since she supported the series' aim to teach lessons about friendship and acceptance, considering it "a great way to show little girls that they can be empowered by trying to reach their goals."
 The premiere of "Magical Mystery Cure" on The Hub was also preceded by a marathon of previous Friendship is Magic episodes.
 Hasbro also released merchandise later in the year featuring Twilight Sparkle's princess form.

 Broadcast and reception

 Ratings

 "Magical Mystery Cure" premiered on The Hub on February 16, 2013.
 Its ratings outperformed its key competitors, such as Disney XD and Cartoon Network.
 The show also earned triple-digit year-to-year time period delivery gains in almost all demographics.
 As of September 2013, it is also The Hub's most-viewed telecast among kids aged 2–11.